-To help you prepare more for your stay, I've include a few additional pieces of information about the weather this month, a list of items to pack for your stay and a few of my favorite things to do.
+To help you prepare more for your stay, I've included a few additional pieces of information about the weather this month, a list of items to pack for your stay and a few of my favorite things to do.
 In addition, you will find a few of my favorite places to find deals around SF.

 The San Francisco weather in December brings in both sunny and rainy days.
 The picture above is a bright, sunny day in late December.
 You will find many days like this throughout the month.